sanchitbansal10/sanchitbansal10.github.io/content/career/details/upwork.md

 - Working accross different timezones in distributed teams.
 My teammates are spread accross multiple coutries
 - BE Heavylifting: This is the first time in my career building big BE systems using Spring from scratch.
 Super excited about it
 - Team Lead: Led the team for a sprint.
 Did sprint planning, manage delieverables for the sprint
+- Build a slack app and integrated that with Upwork ecoystem
+- Worked on a python service developing different AI agent workflows using n8n